Tracy-P/vfpmemberclass/README.md

 basecolumn3.Name = "Column3"
 ```

-**NOTE** each of these should have some code in at least one method

 The processclassbase.prg is where the base* properties need to be set.
 The process*.prg files are the classes to update the classes and forms in the project.
 Then run the processtoupdatememberclassofgrid.prg program.